fabianwennink/cryptocurrency-scala-challenge/README.md

 **Wallet**
 HTTP GET - Generate a new wallet: http://127.0.0.1:8080/wallet/generate
-HTTP GET - View the details of a wallet: http://127.0.0.1:8080/wallet?address=WALLET
+HTTP GET - View the balance of a wallet: http://127.0.0.1:8080/wallet?address=WALLET
 HTTP GET - See all generated wallets: http://127.0.0.1:8080/wallet/all

 **Transaction**